fmidev/nemo-fmi-devel/tests/README.rst

 ISOMIP
 ======

-  Simple box configuration with an ice shelf covering all the domain.
-South part is a sloping ice shelf and north part is a flat ice shelf.
-  The purpose of this test case is to evaluate the impact of various schemes and new development with iceshelf cavities.
+  The purpose of this test case is to evaluate the impact of various schemes and new development with the iceshelf cavities circulation and melt.
   This configuration served as initial assesment of the ice shelf module in Losh et al. (2008) and Mathiot et al. (2017).

-  The default setup is the one described [http://staff.acecrc.org.au/~bkgalton/ISOMIP/test_cavities.pdf].
+  The default setup is the one described `here <http://staff.acecrc.org.au/~bkgalton/ISOMIP/test_cavities.pdf>`_.

+  The figure below (meridional overturning circulation) illustrates the circulation generated after 10000 days by the ice shelf melting (ice pump).

   .. image:: _static/ISOMIP_moc.png